No. 22 Miami escapes Appalachian State test, 25-23

 Appalachian State: Virgil’s kick-return touchdown was the second of his career.
 He also had a 100-yard return score last season against Georgia State.
 It was the fourth consecutive game in which the Mountaineers had a non-offensive TD against a Power Five conference school.
 They had an interception return score against South Carolina in 2019, a fumble return score against North Carolina that same year and a kick return score against Penn State in 2018.

-Miami: Injuries took a toll on the Hurricanes throughout the game.
+Miami: Injuries took a toll on the Hurricanes throughout the game and Diaz said postgame that the initial diagnosis for both Chaney and LB Keontra Smith was not good.
 Chaney was ruled out with what appeared to be an injury to his right leg almost immediately after entering the evaluation tent.
 He returned to the Miami sideline in the second half, aided by crutches and with a brace on his leg.
-LB Keontra Smith was lost as well in the first half, also with a lower extremity injury.
+Smith was lost as well in the first half, also with a lower extremity injury.
+Both will be evaluated again Sunday.

 POLL IMPLICATIONS